Lady Anne Brewis: Botany

-As a child, Brewis had spent long holidays studying the orchids on Noar Hill, near Selborne.
-This led her to study the works of Gilbert White, and eventually to a degree in Zoology at Somerville College, Oxford.
-Her marriage to John Brewis took her to many localities before returning to Hampshire on her husband's retirement.
+As a child, Brewis had spent long holidays studying the orchids on Noar Hill, near Selborne in Hampshire.
+This led her to study the works of the naturalist Gilbert White, and eventually to a achieve degree in Zoology at Somerville College, Oxford.

-Over the next 27 years, she meticulously catalogued hundreds of species, and co-authored the definitive guide to Hampshire's plant life.
-Every summer she would organise botanical safaris for local children.
+Over 27 years, she meticulously catalogued hundreds of species of vascular plants, and co-authored with Francis Rose and Peter Bowman the definitive guide to Hampshire's plant life, The Flora of Hampshire, published in 1996.
+She was a member of the Wild Flower Society and the Botanical Society of Britain and Ireland.